NicholasSynovic/nicholassynovic.github.io/content/summaries/svms-a-practical-consequence-of-learning-theory.md

 > What has been done prior to this paper?

-Work has been done to develop and implement the SVM alogirthm.
+Work has been done to develop and implement the SVM algorithm.

 ### Motivation